choudharyRahul22/SpringFramework/README.md

 Primary key : unique identity of a table
 Foreign Key : make link between 2 table
-Cascade : Apply same to operation to related entities, for ex One To One Mapping (if we save instructor it will save instructor detail also)
+Cascade : Apply same to operation to related entities, for ex One To One Mapping (if we save instructor it will save instructor detail also) cascade type: PERSIST, REMOVE, REFRESH, DETACH, MERGE, ALL, by default no cascade type is defined

 Fetch type: Eager Vs Lazy:
 --------------------------